DoctorMcKay/node-tf2/README.md

 # Team Fortress 2 for Node.js

 This module provides a very flexible interface for interacting with the [Team Fortress 2](http://store.steampowered.com) Game Coordinator.
-It's designed to work with a [node-steam](https://github.com/seishun/node-steam) instance.
+It's designed to work with a [node-steam SteamUser](https://github.com/seishun/node-steam/tree/master/lib/handlers/user) or [node-steam-user SteamUser](https://github.com/DoctorMcKay/node-steam-user) instance.

 **Use 1.1.5 with node-steam 0.6.x, and 2.0.0 or greater with node-steam 1.0.0 or greater.**